cityofasheville/notifications-api/README.md

 * noteapi/
 This is the backend of the City of Asheville Notifications App.
 It provides a GraphQL API for the [Notifications frontend](https://github.com/cityofasheville/notifications-frontend)

+#### CORS
+CORS configuration for the API is done in the file noteapi/src/util/cors.js

 ## Messages
 * messages/
 Script to run nightly to send emails.